 Safety sensors prevent the garage door from closing on a person or an object.
 One sensor sends an infrared beam while the other sensor receives the infrared beam.
-First off, your sensors just may need cleaned off, so try to gently remove any dust or dirt first and see if that works.
+First off, your sensors just may need to be cleaned off, so try to gently remove any dust or dirt first and see if that works.
 If that doesn’t work, it could be electrical.
 The sensors have to be aligned with each other and also have to be connected correctly to the garage door system in order to work.
 If an object breaks the beam/ interferes with the path of the beam, the closing garage door reverses direction.

 How do I test or troubleshoot the safety reversing sensors?

 The safety reversing sensors must be connected and aligned correctly before the garage door opener will move in the down direction.
 Typically issues with the safety sensor wiring occur because of a poor connection, incorrectly connected wires, or a short in the wire from a staple.

 NOTE: If you are unable to get the door closed and the safety sensors are the issue, the garage door can be closed by pressing and holding the Door Control push bar until down travel is completed.